TurningOfTables/turningoftables.github.io/content/posts/test-automation-is-not-magic.md

 ### Does Your Team Know How To Do It?

 You need people who can write reliable automation within a reasonable period of time.
-Respect this as you would any other technical skill, and don't assume it can be picked up effectively in a very short period.
+Respect this as you would any other technical skill, and don't assume it can be picked up effectively in a short period.

 A common plan is to train existing manual testers with automated tools.
 It's tempting as a cost saving measure, and with the right people and enough support this can absolutely work.
 However it's a lengthy process and requires setting aside time from every day testing duties.
 The alternative is to hire new staff with automation skills which can take time and be costly.